top of page

 Where to Register

-• The microchip manufacturer: If your pet was microchipped at Kona Veterinary Service, we use HomeAgain Microchips.
-We automatically register your pet in the manufactures database using the information on your account.
-If your pet was microchipped somewhere else, we recommend registering with that manufacturer.
+• If your pet was microchipped at Kona Veterinary Service, we use HomeAgain Microchips.
+We automatically register your pet in the manufactuers database using the information on your account.
+Your pet gains lifetime registration in the HomeAgain National Pet Recovery Database AND one year of HomeAgain's Premuim membership.

 • With your veterinarian: All pets that come to our clinic are scanned and their microchip numbers entered into their medical record.
 That way, if they are lost and returned to us, we can contact you directly!